etactica/owrt_pub_feeds/README.md

 Known issues
 ============

-pagekite and in particular socksipychain have some issues with dependencies that are normally resolved by rebuilding.
+pagekite (python) and in particular socksipychain have some issues with dependencies that are normally resolved by rebuilding.
 Help wanted?